My Own ESP32 IoT Device for Collecting Sensor Data - For Beginners and Arduino Users

 KiCad and Circuit Design

-In this curriculum, you will use KiCAD, a free open-source EDA tool, to transform your circuit ideas into professional design files.
+In this curriculum, we will use KiCAD, a free open-source EDA tool, to transform circuit ideas into professional design files.

 • We explain the design flow from the Schematic Editor to the PCB Editor.